FAQs about My Indie Work

 - New full length novels will be published in POD–print on demand.
 Again, you can’t find these in stores, although you can ask your library to order them.
 They will be available to order from Amazon.

-- Re-releases of books that have already been published will be e-book only.
+- Re-releases of books that have will be published in e-book to start and then, in print.

-- Novelettes, short stories, and novellas are e-book only format.
+- Novelettes, short stories, and novellas are e-book only format unless I gather them into an anthology.

 WHY AREN’T YOUR BOOKS IN STORES NOW?